-Microsoft is ramping up their social game with the People application.
-A new addition to the Taskbar, People allows users to contact individuals via email and Skype directly from the Taskbar.
+Microsoft is ramping up its social game with the People application.
+A new addition to the Taskbar, People allows you to contact individuals via email and Skype directly from the Taskbar.
 To enable, right-click the Taskbar and check the Show People button option.

 You can use the People app to share fun content with family and friends or to manage business contacts and projects.
-Whether it’s a document, PowerPoint, picture, or video, just drag and drop content directly from your PC to a specific contact.
+Whether it’s a document, PowerPoint presentation, picture, or video, just drag and drop content directly from your PC to a specific contact.

-Perhaps the most useful component of the People app is cross-application communication, meaning users will be able to view communication across multiple chats and messages within a single desktop application.
-While only a few select applications are available for the People app, namely Xbox, Email, and Skype, Microsoft has laid the groundwork for possible Facebook and Twitter integration as well.
-That makes People a potentially fantastic default application.
+Perhaps the most useful component of the People app is cross-application communication, meaning you can view communication across multiple chats and messages within a single desktop app.
+While only a few select applications are available for the People app (namely Xbox, Email, and Skype), Microsoft has laid the groundwork for possible Facebook and Twitter integration as well.
+That makes People a potentially fantastic default app.

 How?
-Windows 10’s Microsoft Edge browser was the first to fully support WebVR which allows users to access and interact with virtual reality projects online via the Edge browser.
+Windows 10’s Edge browser was the first to fully support WebVR which allows users to access and interact with virtual reality projects online via the Edge browser.
 While this may not seem all that impressive, it’s really forward thinking from Microsoft: in some circles, the future of web development exists in 3D space.

 Not interested in VR projects?
 Why not browse Edge on a VR room wall using Microsoft’s Mixed Reality Portal (MRP)?
 MRP allows users to integrate a 3D experience into their desktop using Microsoft’s HoloLens.

 Microsoft has also developed an answer to the growing popularity of social media’s AR (augmented reality) integrations, most notably Snapchat’s face filters and 3D World Lens technology.
 Don’t want to spring for the HoloLens?
 Enjoy Microsoft’s Mixed Reality Viewer, where all you’ll need is a webcam to enjoy the augmented reality goodness Windows 10 has to offer.
 Simply click on your Start Menu, type mixed reality, and select the Mixed Reality Portal option to get started.

-It’ll be interesting to see where a tech behemoth like Microsoft will take this newfangled form of media.
+It’ll be interesting to see where a tech behemoth like Microsoft will take this new form of media.